-Many experts have suggested that maximizing blood flow to the penis after nerve-sparing radical prostatectomy can improve erectile function and decrease the need for long-term treatment for ED after surgery.
-This is typically accomplished by administering regular doses of medications like Viagra, Levitra, Stendra, or Cialis without necessarily planning to have sex.
-In some cases physical exercises and/or a vacuum erection device may also be used.

-It is important to recognize that after review of all available data on penile rehabilitation, the American Urological Association Guideline Panel on Erectile Dysfunction recommended that all patients be informed that penile rehabilitation has NOT been convincingly associated with recovery of spontaneous, unassisted penile erections.
-The decision of whether or not to take medications as part of penile rehabilitation should be made with consideration of the costs and potential short-term side effects.
+Many experts have suggested that maximizing blood flow to the penis after nerve-sparing radical prostatectomy can improve erectile function and decrease the likelihood of needing long-term treatment for ED after surgery.
+This is typically accomplished by administering regular doses of medications like Viagra, Levitra, Stendra, or Cialis without necessarily planning to have sex; in some cases physical exercises and/or a vacuum erection device may also be used.
+It is important to recognize while some studies have shown that ED pills and injection therapy can help men recover unassisted erection function faster after surgery, not all have.
+The decision of whether or not to take medications as part of penile rehabilitation should be made taking into consideration some of the controversies and also the cost of medication over time.

-Regardless of their use in rehabilitation, erection medications can be very helpful in helping patients achieve erection for sexual activity after prostate cancer treatment.
-We also encourage patients to maintain intimacy with their sexual partner during the recovery process; the emotional rehabilitation and maintenance is as important as the physical recovery.
+Regardless of their use in rehabilitation, erection medications can be very helpful in helping men achieve erection after prostate cancer treatment.
+We also encourage men to maintain intimacy with their sexual partner during the recovery process; the emotional rehabilitation and maintenance is as important as the physical recovery.